(KS3, Year 7)

 The LessonEngineering notation is a way of writing a number.
 It is written as a number between 1 and 1,000 multiplied by a power of 10 that has an exponent that is a multiple of 3.
 The number below is written in engineering notation.
 It is said as "123.4 times 10 to the 3".

-123.4 is between 1 and 1,000.
+- 123.4 is between 1 and 1,000.

-103 is a power of 10.
+- 103 is a power of 10.
 The exponent is 3, which is a multiple of 3.
 106, 109 and 1012 also have exponents that are multiples of 3.

 Understanding Engineering NotationA number represented in engineering notation is written as a number between 1 and 1,000 multiplied by a power of 10 that is a multiple of 3.
 The power of 10 is written as a 10 with a raised number by its side.
 The raised number is called an exponent.

 It tells you how many times the 10 is multiplied by itself, or how many 0s there are after the 1.

 123.4 × 103 = 123.4 × 10 × 10 × 10 = 123.4 × 1,000So 123.4 × 103 represents the number given by 123.4 × 1000, which is 123,400.

 123.4 × 103 = 123,400

 Why Is Engineering Notation Useful?Engineering notation is useful because it allows us to write very large or very small numbers in a shorter, standard way.
 Some examples of numbers written in engineering notation are shown below, along with the numbers written in full.
 Notice that it can save you writing lots of 0s.

 When numbers are very small (less than 1), we can also save writing 0s by using engineering notation.
 In this case, the power of 10 can has a negative exponent:

 Converting a Number into Engineering NotationEngineering notation is a useful way to write long numbers.

 To convert the number to engineering notation, we have to move the decimal point left.
 Even though it isn't written, the decimal point is at the end of the number.
 It needs to move left by a multiple of 3 places.
 Keep moving left until there are at least 1, but no more than 3 digits to the left of the decimal point.

 The decimal point has to be moved 6 places to the left to make 1.23.
 The number is written as 1.23 × 106.

 Converting Engineering Notation to a NumberWhen you see a number written in engineering notation, you must know what number it represents.

 To convert scientific notation to a number, we have to move the decimal point right.
 The exponent of the power of 10 is 6 so the decimal point needs to be moved 6 places.
 You will need to add 0s so that the decimal point can be moved:

 The decimal point has to be moved 6 places to the right to make 1,230,000.